 - Stanza: A stanza is a poetic form of different numbers of lines.
 There are 18 stanzas in this poem, and each stanza has six lines.

-- Rhyme Scheme: The whole poem follows ABCBBB rhyme scheme and AA, B, CC, CB, B, B for internal rhyme patterns.
+- Rhyme Scheme: The whole poem follows the ABCBBB rhyme scheme and AA, B, CC, CB, B, B for internal rhyme patterns.
 Examples of internal rhyme are the use of word “dreary” and “weary” in the same line.
-The use of “lore, door and again door” at the end of the second, fourth and fifth line is end rhyme pattern.
+The use of “lore, door and again door” at the end of the second, fourth and fifth lines is end rhyme pattern.

-- Trochaic Octameter: It means to have eight trochaic material feet in a line which means there is a stressed syllable and is followed by unstressed such as “Once upon a midnight dreary, while I pondered, weak and wear.”
+- Trochaic Octameter: It means to have eight trochaic material feet in a line which means there is a stressed syllable and is followed by unstressed such as “Once upon a midNight dreary, while I pondered, weak and wear.”

-- Stressed and Unstressed Syllables: These two types of syllables are used in trochee such as the first is stressed and second is unstressed syllable in “Once upon a midnight dreary, while I pondered, weak and weary”.
+- Stressed and Unstressed Syllables: These two types of syllables are used in trochee such as the first is stressed and second is unstressed syllable in “Once upon a midNight dreary, while I pondered, weak and weary”.
 This pattern continues throughout the poem.

 - Repetition: There is a repetition of the line, “Quoth the Raven “Nevermore” in the text which has enhanced the musical quality of the poem.

 - Refrain: The lines that are repeated at some distance in the poems are called a refrain.
 The line “Quoth the Raven, “Nevermore” is repeated in the same words.
 Therefore, it has achieved the status of a refrain of this poem.